Vibrio

 Active, population-based surveillance for Vibrio has been conducted throughout New Mexico since 2004 as part of the New Mexico Emerging Infections Program (NMEIP) FoodNet system.
 Medical records for residents of New Mexico with Vibrio infections are reviewed for demographic and other epidemiologic information.
 Through this surveillance system New Mexico FoodNet is to examine and describe Vibrio infections in the state.
 Data from New Mexico and other EIP FoodNet sites are aggregated by the Centers for Disease Control and Prevention to generate national estimates.

-From 2004–2011, there were 10 cases of Vibrio infections identified in New Mexico.
-During that same time period, there were 1,155 cases reported from all 10 FoodNet sites.
+In 2022, there were 6 cases of Vibrio infections identified in New Mexico.
+During that same time period, there were 504 cases reported from all 10 FoodNet sites.